A graceful, moving new collection by the author of The Report

 In these twelve stories, Kane poignantly explores our social relationships, our duties and responsibilities toward one another.
 A middle-aged woman, irritated with her wealthy young neighbor’s yard improvements, offers a corner of her lawn to a Croatian immigrant who wants a vegetable garden.
 A daughter accompanies her father to Israel, where, seeing a new side of him, she makes an unusual bargain.

 In a collection about the difficult, sometimes impermeable boundaries between friends, neighbors, and family relations, Jessica Francis Kane questions just how close we can come to love, success, happiness, and forgiveness.

-* Named a Best Book of 2013 by NPR
+* Named a Best Book of 2013 by NPR and Flavorwire

 Inspired by real wartime events, this is the story of one spring evening during the Blitz.